katherinesimeon/Statistical-Modeling-and-Learning-in-R/README.md

     Make predictions with regression models in R
     Basic model diagnostic tools

-This workshop is a part of the Data Science and Programming Summer Workshop Series: https://sites.northwestern.edu/summerworkshops

 Prerequisites:

     Experience with R of at least the level of the Introduction to R workshop